Daria Kasatkina: 2022: First major semifinal, Russian No. 1, world No. 8

 Kasatkina played two tournaments on grass, Berlin and Bad Homburg; she was defeated in the quarterfinals by Maria Sakkari and Bianca Andreescu, respectively.
-She did not compete in the 2022 Wimbledon Championships due to the All England Club's decision to ban Russian and Belarusian players, in response to the Russian invasion of Ukraine.
+She did not compete in Wimbledon due to the All England Club's decision to ban Russian and Belarusian players, in response to the Russian invasion of Ukraine.

-At the Silicon Valley Classic, she reached the semifinals again defeating Wimbledon champion Elena Rybakina, qualifier Taylor Townsend and world No. 6 and fourth seed Aryna Sabalenka, in three sets.
-She bagelled each opponent in the last set in the match.
-She reached back-to-back finals after defeating world No. 4 and second seed, Paula Badosa.
-She defeated Shelby Rogers in the final, returning to the top 10 in the rankings at a new career-high of world No. 9 on 8 August 2022.
-She became tied for third in wins in the season with 32, behind only No. 1 Iga Swiatek and Wimbledon finalist Ons Jabeur.
+At the Silicon Valley Classic, she reached the semifinals, again defeating Wimbledon champion Elena Rybakina, qualifier Taylor Townsend and world No. 6 and fourth seed, Aryna Sabalenka, in three sets.
+She bageled each opponent in the last set in the match.
+She reached back-to-back finals, after defeating world No. 4 and second seed, Paula Badosa.
+She defeated Shelby Rogers in the final, securing a WTA 500 title and returning to the top 10 in the rankings at a new career-high of world No. 9 on 8 August 2022.
+She became tied for third in wins in the season with 32, behind only No. 1 Iga Świątek, and Wimbledon finalist Ons Jabeur.

-After getting eliminated by Bianca Andreescu and Amanda Anisimova in the opening rounds of Toronto and Cincinnati respectively, Daria Kasatkina won her sixth career WTA Title in Granby.
-She defeated Greet Minnen, Magdalena Fręch, Nuria Párrizas Díaz, Diane Parry and Daria Saville losing just one set in route to win the title.
-However, she fell to Harriet Dart in the first round of US Open.
+After getting eliminated by Bianca Andreescu and Amanda Anisimova in the opening rounds of Toronto and Cincinnati, respectively, Kasatkina won her sixth career title in Granby.
+She defeated Greet Minnen, Magdalena Fręch, Nuria Párrizas Díaz, Diane Parry and Daria Saville losing just one set en-route to win the title.
+However, she fell to Harriet Dart in the first round of the US Open.

-Seeded 5th at the Ostrava Open, Kasatkina defeated Emma Raducanu in the first round before falling to Ekaterina Alexandrova in straight sets.
-Seeded 8th at the San Diego Open, she breezed past Leylah Fernandez before losing to Madison Keys in second round.
-In receipt of a first-round bye in Guadalajara, she was defeated in the third round by Anna Kalinskaya in three sets.
-This result made her eligible to make her debut at the 2022 WTA Finals.
-She also reached a new career-high ranking of World No. 8 on 24 October 2022.
+Seeded fifth at the Ostrava Open, Kasatkina defeated Emma Raducanu in the first round, before falling to Ekaterina Alexandrova in straight sets.
+Seeded No. 8 at the San Diego Open, she breezed past Leylah Fernandez, before losing to Madison Keys in the second round.
+In receipt of a first-round bye in Guadalajara, she was defeated in the third round by Anna Kalinskaya, in three sets.
+With this result, she qualified for her first WTA Finals.

-At the WTA Finals, Kasatkina lost to Świątek again in her first match.
-She earned her first victory of the Finals against Coco Gauff in straight sets, but she couldn't advance beyond the round robin stage as she was defeated by Caroline Garcia in a close three set match.
+At the WTA Finals, Kasatkina lost to Świątek again before she earned her first victory of the Finals against Coco Gauff, in straight sets, but she could not advance beyond round-robin stage as she was defeated by Caroline Garcia in a close three-set match.
+She finished the year with a new career-high ranking of world No. 8.